protonemedia/laravel-splade-docs/x-form.md

 ### Reset and restore on success

-If you redirect back to the same page after a successful request, and you want preserve the current state of the page, add the `stay` attribute.
+If you redirect back to the same page after a successful request and want to preserve the page's current state, add the `stay` attribute.
 You may choose to reset or restore the form data automatically.
 You can do this with the `reset-on-success` and `restore-on-success` attributes:

 ```blade
 <x-splade-form stay reset-on-success>